p2eengineering/kalp-studio-documentation/docs/Getting-started/Token-Studio/How-to-view-list-of-token-created.md

 ##### **f.
 Blockchain**

--   The blockchain on which the token resides (e.g., Ethereum, Binance Smart Chain).
+-   The blockchain on which the token resides (e.g., Kalp DLT).
 -   Helps users track the token's compatibility with specific blockchain networks.

 ##### **g.
 Network**

--   Indicates the specific network within the blockchain ecosystem where the token was deployed (e.g., Ethereum's Holesky testnet, Mainnet).
+-   Indicates the specific network within the blockchain ecosystem where the token was deployed (e.g., Kalp's  Devnet, Mainnet).
 -   Helps identify whether the token is in a testing or live environment.

 ##### **h.
 Transaction ID**